Alexander Henderson, 1st Baron Faringdon: Biography

 Henderson was the son of George Henderson of Langholm, Dumfriesshire.
 He began his career in the City of London with the accountancy firm Deloitte before becoming a stockbroker.
 He was best known as a financier of railways in Great Britain and overseas (such as the Algeciras Gibraltar Railway Company), and was chairman of the Great Central Railway (GCR) from 5 May 1899 until the end of 1922, and then deputy chairman of its successor, the London and North Eastern Railway (LNER), from 1923 until his death.
 He was also a major shareholder in the Manchester Ship Canal and was involved in port developments and telephone and electrical systems in several countries.
-The Witan Investment Trust was created in 1909 to hold his properties, and the asset management firm Henderson Global Investors was founded in 1934 after his death to administer his estate.
+The Witan Investment Trust was created in 1909 to hold his properties, and the asset management firm Henderson Administration was founded in 1934 after his death to administer his estate.
+Henderson Administration was rebranded to Henderson Global Investors 70 odd years later.

 In 1898 Henderson was elected to the House of Commons representing West Staffordshire, a seat he held until 1906, and he later returned to parliament as member for St George's Hanover Square from 1913 to 1916.

-The 1902 Coronation Honours list published on 26 June 1902 for the subsequently postponed coronation of King Edward VII, announced that Henderson was to receive a baronetcy, and on 24 July 1902 he was created a Baronet, of Buskat Park, in the county of Berkshire.
+The 1902 Coronation Honours list published on 26 June 1902 for the subsequently postponed coronation of King Edward VII, announced that Henderson was to receive a baronetcy, and on 24 July 1902 he was created a Baronet, of Buscot Park, in the county of Berkshire.
 In 1912 he was appointed High Sheriff of Berkshire.
-In 1916 he was raised to the peerage as Baron Faringdon of Buscot Park in the county of Berkshire (now in Oxfordshire), and on 4 June 1917 was made a Companion of Honour for "services in connection with the war", in his capacity as Vice-Chairman of the Shipping Control Committee.
+In 1916 he was raised to the peerage as Baron Faringdon of Buscot Park in the county of Berkshire (now in Oxfordshire), and on 4 June 1917 was made a Member of the Order of the Companions of Honour for "services in connection with the war", in his capacity as Vice-Chairman of the Shipping Control Committee.

 He was on the governing body of Abingdon School from 1915 to 1934 and was the Chairman of the Governors from 1927 until his death in 1934.